← All workflows

 Which courts and rule sets does this support?

-How does CaseMark ensure the amicus brief adds a unique perspective?
+How does CaseMark ensure the amicus brief doesn't duplicate party arguments?

 Are the citations formatted in proper Bluebook style?